ru37z/socbed-acsac-2021/evaluation/README.md

 ### Running an iteration of our simulation

 After installing SOCBED successfully, you can run an iteration of our simulation as follows.
-Please note that for macOS you need to replace line 6 with line 7 in the `run_simulations` script:
+(In case you are running macOS as a host system, you first need to replace line 6 with line 7 in the `run_simulations` script.)

 ```sh
 cd evaluation